 Since opening in September of 2001, HCCC has emerged as an important cultural and educational resource for Houston and the Southwest—one of the few venues in the country dedicated exclusively to craft at the highest level.
 HCCC provides exhibition, retail and studio spaces to support the work of local and national artists and serves as a resource for artists, educators and the community-at-large.
 In addition, HCCC reaches thousands of children a year through educational and outreach programming.

 At HCCC, you will see the full range of the creative process, from how an object is made to why the artist decided to create something “just that way.”
 Our exhibitions feature sophisticated creations – some that have functions and some that don’t.
-Asher Gallery is the place to shop one-of-a-kind gifts made by a variety of local and national artists.
 The Craft Garden, behind the building, demonstrates the living connection between how plant materials are grown and used to create things like the blue jeans and T-shirts we wear every day.

-Visitors enjoy viewing innovative exhibitions, talking with artists-in-residence, creating their own craft objects in workshops, and shopping for one-of-a-kind gifts and home décor in the Asher Gallery.
+Visitors enjoy viewing innovative exhibitions, talking with artists-in-residence, and creating their own craft objects in workshops.
 Admission is free.
 Docent-led tours are available for groups, if scheduled in advance.

 |Board of Directors||Advisory Council|

 Perry A. Price

 Sharon Hoffman & John Hoffman

 |Perry Allen Price

 713.529.4848 Ext.
 103